MakotoArai-CN/MAP-CAT/README.md

 ### Installation & Running

-Make sure to configure the Excel file path in `config.js`！⚠️⚠️⚠️⚠️
+⚠️Make sure to configure the Excel file path in `config.js`！

 #### For Regular Users